 - Cash payment for application processing (refer to Consular Fees)

-- Letter of Endorsement of Sending Company, if travel is for business purposes
+- Entry Exemption Document which is issued in DFA Manila and copy of Letter of Endorsement of Sending Company, if travel is for business purposes

 Note: Visa applications with incomplete documentary requirements will not be processed.
 The Visa Officer may request additional documents as necessary.